 Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial report of the current period.
-These matters were addressed in the context of our audit of the financial report as a whole, and in forming our opinion thereon, and we do not provide hlb.com.au
+These matters were addressed in the context of our audit of the financial report as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+We have determined the matters described below to be the key audit matters to be communicated in our report.

+hlb.com.au